mdunisch/lololodash/exercises/1_getting_startet/problem.md

 Please write a Function that takes a Userlist-Object as first argument and give back only the active users (active = true)

 ##Template##
-All your solutions should be in the folloing template:
+All your solutions should be in the following template:
 ```javascript
 var _ = require("lodash");